Quitting your job over the phone isn’t the most polite way of doing things and it is NOT recommended.

 It is your life and you’ve already read what will happen if you take the bad route.

-So make the right decision and your future self will thank you for it later on.
+So make the right decision and your future self will thank you for it.